Skip to main content

 yarn new --select scaffolder-backend-module --option moduleId=my-scaffold-plugin

-You get for every created plugin a new package at plugins/your-plugin-id/.
+You get for every created plugin a new package at plugins/your-plugin-id folder.

-• Run yarn dev at the repo root to start the frontend and backend together.
+• Run yarn start at the repo root to start Backstage runtime hosting all plugins.

 Troubleshooting tips